This phrase often refers to someone who barely escapes a dangerous situation.

 Thus, perhaps the origin of this phrase has to do with these dangerous animals and the strong, deadly jaws they have.
 After all, if a person is attacked by one of them and they end up narrowly escaping, that person would, in effect, have escaped from “the jaws of death.”

 Anyways, do you want to know how old this expression is?
 Let’s take a look:

-Anyways, this phrase has existed for at least 400 years, as it was used by William Shakespeare in the play Twelfth Night, which is believed to have been written around 1601-02:
+This phrase has existed for at least 400 years.
+It was used by William Shakespeare in the play Twelfth Night.
+This play is believed to have been written around the years 1601-02:

 ”This youth that you see here I snatch’d one half out of the jaws of death.”

 - Dan just crashed his car into a tree and now its on fire!
 He’s struggling to get out because his seat belt won’t come off; it’s busted.
 Remarkably, a stranger ran over and cut him loose, saving him out of the jaws of death.

 Note: The origins for most idioms and popular sayings cannot be said with a certainty.
 What’s provided are theories that may be plausible to how a phrase originated, but not necessarily so.